molnarszilard/DOD/README.md

 This project was published at [MIGARS2025](https://ieeexplore.ieee.org/document/11231783)

-## Acknowledgments

-This work was partially supported by the grants TKP2021-NVA-09 and K135728 of the National Research, Development and Innovation Fund (NKFIH) of Hungary; the HAS Domus scholarship; the ATLAS project funded by the EU CHIST-ERA program (CHIST-ERA-23-MultiGIS-02) and NKFIH under grant 2024-1.2.2-ERA-NET-2025-00020; the project Romanian Hub for Artificial Intelligence-HRIA, Smart Growth, Digitization and Financial Instruments Program, MySMIS no. 334906.

 ## Datasets

 We provide 3 datasets, formatted to be useable out-of-the-box with the DOD model.